lucono/xtypejs/docs/NotesFaq.md

 ### The `ANY` type

 `ANY` is the composite type consisting of ***all*** types, which means that all values will always match `ANY`.
 Therefore, `xtype.isAny(item)` will always be true for any value of `item`.

-### `NaN` Handling

-The JavaScript NaN value is rarely ever useful in JavaScript applications, and its presence usually only creates many additional instances in an application where it becomes necessary to perform additional type and data checking that are not relevant to the primary concern of the application.

-Because of this, *xtypejs* implements the special dedicated type `'nan'` (type Id `xtype.NAN`) for the JavaScript `NaN` value, that is independent of the `number` type, effectively eliminating the need for applications using *xtypejs* to explicitly handle `NaN` values when expecting `number` types. `NaN` values are particularly a problem in applications because though they are reported as the `number` type by the JavaScript runtime, there is effectively little to nothing an application can do to make meaningful use of them in the expected `number` context.
-The *xtypejs* approach helps by not only eliminating the effort of writing checking and handling code for `NaN` values, but also helps keep the application code cleaner and more concise by eliminating the clutter that's almost always associated with these checks.

 ### JavaScript's `isNaN` vs. *xtypejs* `xtype.isNan`